 Mr. Dreyer has extensive experience counseling clients on a wide range of sports matters.
-He is representing the NCAA, NBA, NHL, NFL and MLB in a lawsuit brought against New Jersey Gov. Chris Christie to prevent New Jersey’s authorization and licensing of gambling on athletic events, and secured permanent injunctive relief on behalf of his clients.
-He represented the NBA in connection with its imposition of discipline against former owner Donald Sterling, and successfully obtained dismissal of claims Mr. Sterling brought against the NBA.
-He successfully represented golfer Rory McIlroy in a lawsuit brought against him by Oakley, a former sponsor, over an endorsement agreement Mr. McIlroy entered into with Nike.
-Mr. Dreyer also is representing the PGA TOUR in two separate lawsuits: one brought by golfer Vijay Singh relating to discipline imposed against Mr. Singh under the TOUR’s anti-doping program, the other brought by a putative class of TOUR caddies challenging the alleged use of the caddies’ name and likeness.
-He also successfully represented Madison Square Garden in a challenge to MSG’s ticket sales policies.
+He represents the PGA TOUR in several matters involving the LIV Golf Tour, including claims by LIV and several professional golfers against the TOUR.
+He also has handled several player-related system arbitrations disputes for the National Football League.
+He also has advised the Brooklyn Nets in two separate lawsuits challenging the Nets’ ticket sale practices.
+He successfully represented the PGA TOUR in two separate lawsuits: one brought by golfer Vijay Singh relating to discipline imposed against Mr. Singh under the TOUR’s anti-doping program, and the other brought by a putative class of TOUR caddies challenging the alleged use of the caddies’ names and likenesses.
+He also successfully represented Madison Square Garden in a challenge to its ticket sales policies.

-Mr. Dreyer has litigated numerous disputes on behalf of the NBA and its member teams.
-He represented the NBA in litigation relating to the league’s lockout of its players following expiration of the NBA’s collective bargaining agreement with its players.
+Mr. Dreyer routinely counsels clients on gambling- and integrity-related matters.
+He also represented the NBA in litigation relating to the league’s lockout of its players following expiration of the NBA’s collective bargaining agreement with its players.
 He has litigated player discipline and salary disputes on behalf of the NBA, the NHL and teams in both leagues.
-He has counseled both the NBA and the NHL in connection with disability insurance coverage matters.
-He represented the NHL in a dispute arising out of its sponsorship agreement with daily fantasy site DraftKings.
-Mr. Dreyer also has advised the United States Tennis Association in connection with the US Open and US Open Series tennis tournaments.
-He recently served a three-year term as chair of the New York City Bar Association’s Sports Law Committee.
+He also has counseled both the NBA and the NHL in connection with disability insurance coverage matters.
+He represented the NHL in a dispute arising out of its sponsorship agreement with daily fantasy sports site DraftKings.
+Mr. Dreyer also has advised the United States Tennis Association in connection with the US Open tennis tournament.
+He previously served a three-year term as chair of the New York City Bar Association’s Sports Law Committee.